Best WordPress Chrome Extensions that you Must Have in 2023

-Well, WP Hive chrome extension will help you do that even more easily.
+Well, the WP Hive chrome extension will help you do that even more easily.

 Once you install this extension, whenever you visit any plugin page in the official WordPress repository you will see the key insights of that plugin in the sidebar, just like the image above.

 This chrome extension is available for free, just like all our features.
-And there’s no reason for not downloading this extension today.
+And there’s no reason not to download this extension today.

 2. BuiltWith Technology Profiler

 If you are a WordPress enthusiast, or even someone who is remotely interested in what web technology is used to build a website, BuiltWith is an extension that you will surely love.